 There are a million and one pieces of cycling gear out there that maybe, possibly, might make you a better road cyclist.
-How quick are we to open our billfolds for the latest bits of carbon to shave weight from our road bikes just because we believe it might make us go faster?
+So how quick are we to open our billfolds for the latest carbon bits to shave weight from our road bikes just because we believe it might make us go faster?

 Tip #1 Spin to win.

 I recently went out on a road ride with a friend.
 Our fitness levels are similar, but she hadn’t ridden in a while due to pregnancy.
-I set us up at a moderate pace around 28 km/h.
-My cadence was around 95-100 rpm.
-When we arrived at the first traffic light she indicated that she was having to brake to stay behind me.
+I set us up at a moderate pace, around 28 km/h.
+My cadence was about 95-100 rpm.
+When we arrived at the first traffic light, she indicated that she had to brake to stay behind me.

 Get your cadence up to 100.